edmundsj/VentilatorController/README.md

 ## Open Questions (port to ticket system)

 Q: How should we deal with the different codepages?
 Should we add a field to data codes?
-Right now this information is not encoded
+Right now this information is not encoded.
+Currently only codepage 1 is implemented and this is going to be a problem.

 ## Closed Questions (port to ticket system)
 Q: Why does the MEDIBUS specification say that the data codes are 2 bytes long, but all the data bytes specified in the ICU device command sspecification have 1-byte long data codes?
 This is true for alarms as well.
 Do we need to add some known value to these to encode them?
 How do the two different codepages play into this (1 and 2)?
 A: The raw data bytes corresponding to the hex codes are not sent, but the hex codes are themselves sent as ASCII characters.
 For example, for the data code '0x2F', whose binary representation is 0b00101111, only one byte of information is contained, but this is sent over the interface as ASCII '2' (0x32, 0b00110010) followed by ASCII 'F' (0x46, 0b01000110).
 This seems awkward and annoying, but it is what it is.
 The codepages are dealt with separately.

+Q: How do we generate the checksum for the MEDIBUS commands?
+A: I believe we take the integer sum of all the preceeding ascii characters (so for 'A', 65, for 'ESC', 27), and then the resultant sum, we represent in hexadecimal.
+So for 255, 'FF'.
+THEN, that hexadecimal character code is converted back into ascii, with the characters capitalized.
+So we now have two bytes, 0x70, 0x70, which represent together the two-byte checksum.

 ## Naming
 All alarm names are camel-case concatenated from their descriptions in the MEDIBUS for Intensive Care Devices Specification (Draeger Intensive Care Device Commands below)